Ricardosgeral/relier/README.md

 However, when a new Worksheet name is provided in an already existing Spreadsheet, a new sheet is added.
 This means that you can have a single Spreadsheet with different tests organized in different Worksheets (preferable).
 - If internet connection is lost during a test, the software will raise an error and stop recording data! (**be aware!**).
-- Please note that, by choosing the 'google sheets' feature, the interval between readings chosen by the user will be increased a couple of seconds, because of the resquest needed to access the google API.
+- Please be aware that, by choosing the 'google sheets' feature, the interval between readings chosen by the user will be increased a couple of seconds, due to the time required to request access the google API.

-## Achievements that can help Python code reuse
+## Achievements that can help *Python code reuse*

 - *Use of threading (['thread-based parallelism'](https://docs.python.org/3/library/threading.html)), together with [Event objects](https://docs.python.org/3/library/threading.html#event-objects), in Python 3*.
 Threads are used in three cases:
    + Threads are useful for analog reads, to provide "stability".
 These allow to perform a mean over a certain period of time